 - Chapman, Robert (editor) 1981 The Archaeology of Death.
-Cambridge University Press. - 2).
-Parker Pearson, Mike 1999 The Archaeology of Death and Burial.
+Cambridge University Press. - Parker Pearson, Mike 1999 The Archaeology of Death and Burial.
 Texas A&M University Press. - 3).
 The primary texts will be derived from individual readings (e.g., articles, book chapters) (see website) Attendance: Regular attendance and participation in class discussions is a requirement.
 Students are expected to have read the material for that day, and come to class prepared to discuss the readings.
-Synopses of Readings/Two Exercise or Reaction Papers: For some key readings, a synopsis (i.e., a critical summary) ranging from one to three paragraphs (not to exceed one page in length for each reading) will be required and due at the beginning of each class, before we begin the discussion.
-Readings requiring synopses are marked with a bold, underlined $\underline{\mathbf{X}}$ at the end of each citation.
+Synopses of Readings/Two Exercise or Reaction Papers:

+For some key readings, a synopsis (i.e., a critical summary) ranging from one to three paragraphs (not to exceed one page in length for each reading) will be required and due at the beginning of each class, before we begin the discussion.
+Readings requiring synopses are marked with a bold, underlined X at the end of each citation.
 Two smaller paper assignments, on specific readings, will range from 5 to 10 pages each.
 Their topics and due dates are given below.
 Team Discussion:

-Each week, teams of between two or three students will lead class discussion.
-Each group will be expected to meet outside of class to organize readings and to prepare a list of questions/points of discussion.
+Each week, a student will lead class discussion.
+Each student will be expected to organize readings, read them with care, and to prepare a list of questions/points of discussion.
 If you wish, you may meet with me, to talk about the readings prior to class.
-As this constitutes a substantial portion of the grade (10%), each team member will be expected to participate and have an active voice.
+As this constitutes a substantial portion of the grade (10%), each discussion leader will be expected to participate and have an active voice.
 Research Paper:

 One major research paper will be due at the end of the semester: graduate students (15 to 20 pages); undergraduate students (10 to 15 pages).
 Each student will choose the individual topics of the paper, after consultation with me.
 It could involve original research, an analysis of an existing dataset, or a comparison of two or more papers, sites, or theories.
-If there is time, each student will briefly present his or her work to the class, during the last week of the semester.
+Each student will briefly present his or her work to the class, during the last class of the semester (April 18).
 The formality of this presentation (e.g., power point, etc.) is negotiable.
-Final Papers are due by Wednesday, December 10, 2014 (last day of classes).
-Grading:
+Final Papers are due by on last day of Spring Semester (Wednesday, April 24) Grading:

 A final letter grade will be assigned at the end of the semester, according to this scale:

 - A (93-100%)

 - A- (90-92%)

 - B+ (88-89%)

 - B (83-87%)

 - B- (80-82%)

 - C+ (78-79%)

 - C (73-77%)

 - C- (70-72%)

 - D+ (68-69%)

 - D (63-67%)

 - D- (60-62%)

 - E (59% or below)

 Attendance: Regular attendance is required.
 Excessive unexcused absences will detract from the student's final grade (see above).

 Accommodating Students with Disabilities:

 Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student, who in turn must provide this documentation to me when requesting accommodation.
 Academic Honesty: